andcut/snakecult-site/content/de/vom/august-subscriber-post.md

 - blog-archive
 author: Andrew Cutler
 date: '2025-07-04'
-description: Bienvenidos a todos los que vinieron por la recomendación de.
-Tiene muchas buenas ideas, pero particularmente me gusta su articulación de Creencias de Lujo, como cuando alguien en una comunidad cerrada dice, “Defund the pol...
+description: Welcome everyone who came from’s recommendation.
+He has a lot of good ideas, but I particularly like his articulation of Luxury Beliefs, such as when someone in a gated community says, “Defund the pol...
 draft: false
 keywords:
 - vectors-of-mind
-- agosto
+- august
-- suscriptor
+- subscriber
-- publicación
+- post
-lang: es
+lang: de
 lastmod: '2025-07-13'
 license: https://creativecommons.org/licenses/by-sa/4.0/
 original_id: '131975625'